 To complete your collection of Monthly Reward cards, you basically need to do two things.

-The first piece of advice is to play against humans in Ranked Play every months.
-This way, you will get to earn the current Monthly Reward card.
+To obtain the current Monthly Rewards Card, you need to play against humans in Ranked Play every months.
 Don’t be afraid, it’s really not as difficult as you might think.
-Based on your achievements, these awards work as follows:
+Based on your achievements, the monthly rewards work as follows:

 - Get one copy of the Monthly Reward Card by getting to rank 9.